 Take a picture of your parking space and the nearest lot sign each time you park!
 This makes finding your car at the end of a long day much easier.

-At Epcot, Animal Kingdom, and Disney Springs, Disney has charging stations for electric vehicles available on a first-come, first-served basis.
-To use the stations you'll need a ChargePoint card and you'll pay $0.35 per kilowatt hour.
+Disney has charging stations for electric vehicles available on a first-come, first-served basis.
+To use the charging stations you’ll need a ChargePoint card and you’ll pay $0.35 per kilowatt hour.

 You can find charging stations in these locations: